About

 This site is about what I do in the rest of my time: write about stories, mostly those found in science fiction and fantasy books.
 Among the things I do in that field are:

-- For six years until 2012, I wrote a regular column for Locus, the news magazine of the sf/f fields, on classic sf – I’m hoping to collect those columns together into a book.
-In the meantime, I continue to write for Locus on comtemporary sf.
+• For six years until 2012, I wrote a regular column for Locus, the news magazine of the sf/f fields, on classic sf – I’m hoping to collect those columns together into a book.

 In 2012, The Encyclopedia of Science Fiction won the BSFA Award for Non-Fiction, the Eurocon Award for Best Promoter (of the genre) and the Hugo Award for Best Related Work.
 I did a post about the latter here.